TriTue2011/frigate-detector-edgetpu-yolo9/README.md

 Locate your Frigate service definition and add the following two lines under the volumes: section.
 Adjust /opt/frigate-plugins/edgetpu_tfl.py if you stored the file elsewhere.

-The second line to add will make the COCO class labels accessible.

-The third line to add will make your YOLO model accessible.
+The second line to add will make your YOLO model accessible.

 ```yaml
 # ... other services ...